|Module Title||FARMSCAPE AND LANDSCAPE FIELD COURSE|

 (i) understand the relationship between farm and community;

-(ii) have practical knowledge of plant and animal systems in an area of Britain remote from west Wales;
+(ii) have practical knowledge of the rural economy of an area of Britain remote from west Wales;

-(iii) be able to appreciate the way in which these systems are intergrated at the farm level.
+(iii) be able to appreciate the way in which these systems are integrated at the farm level.

 The location of the field course will vary each year.
 According to locality, visits will take place over five days to farms, research stations, ESAs, agricultural museums etc. Evening seminar sessions will afford students the opportunity to consolidate information gained from the tour.